apple/coremltools/README.md

 TensorFlow, PyTorch, Keras, Caffe as well as classical machine learning frameworks like LIBSVM, scikit-learn, and XGBoost.

-With coremltools, you can do the following:
+With coremltools, one can do the following:

 - Convert trained models from frameworks like TensorFlow and PyTorch to the Core ML format.